forcedotcom/cli/releasenotes/sfdx/README.md

     What does this mean?
 Let's look at an example: the functionality we added to `force:package:beta:create` is now in `force:package:create`.
 The functionality in the _old_ `force:package:create` is now in `force:package:legacy:create`.
 In the short term, you can use the `force:package1:legacy:*` and `force:package:legacy:*` commands if you run into issues with the new commands.
 The new commands are open-source, live in the [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) plugin, and are semantically (name, flags) and functionally equivalent as the old commands.

+* NEW: Change the number of source tracked files that are batched during a deploy or retrieve with the new `SFDX_SOURCE_TRACKING_BATCH_SIZE` environment variable.
+The default batch size is 8,000 (Windows) and 15,000 (Linux/macOS).
+This environment variable is useful if source-tracking stops working correctly when deploying or retrieving large projects due to exceeding your user-specific operating system file limits.

 ## 7.182.1 (Dec 22, 2022) [stable]

  * FIX: When deploying or retrieving source to or from an org, Salesforce CLI now strictly enforces [this order of priority](https://github.com/forcedotcom/source-deploy-retrieve/pull/791#issue-1479939776) to determine the value of `apiVersion` and `sourceApiVersion`.
 As a reminder, `apiVersion` refers to the core Metadata API version used to service the HTTPS request or response via either SOAP or REST; `sourceApiVersion` refers to the shape of the metadata itself.